sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 Thus, options flows often dictate spot moves not by opinion but by obligation.
 What looks like crowd enthusiasm or panic can be nothing more than the machinery of gamma at work.

 >

 This is the same lesson we traced in [The Invisible Balance](/2025/08/15/the-invisible-balance-understanding-pareto-efficiency-markets-and-the-zero-sum-game/): once the crowd aligns too heavily in one direction, the structure bends against them.
 In options, that imbalance is magnified by convexity, where hedging flows enforce the very moves that trap participants further.

-Famous episodes — Tesla’s parabolic run in 2020, GameStop’s explosion in 2021 — were not merely speculative frenzies.
+Famous episodes — Tesla's parabolic run in 2020, GameStop's explosion in 2021 — were not merely speculative frenzies.
 They were gamma squeezes, where option positioning forced dealers to chase price mechanically, andlifying the surge far beyond what natural demand could sustain.

 And when the music stops, the unwind is equally sharp.
 As positions expire, hedges reverse, and the same convexity that lifted the market now accelerates its fall.